pencil2d/pencil2d.github.io/doc/faq.md

 However we advice that you **DON'T** force Pencil2D to work with more than 1500+ frames per file, unless you are prepared for possible issues during work in the editor and during export that can arise from high memory use.
 We understand this might seem like a rather strict limitation, but it’s a safe boundary limit before things can start to go out of control.

 We will be working to optimize and improve the amount of frames you can work with and export at any given time, but we ask you to work smart.
 Remember the more frames and layers you have, the more memory Pencil2D WILL use, and the chance of crashing WILL increase particularly on low-end computers.

+## Understanding Pencil2D Save files *.PCL (Legacy) & *.PCLX

+When you save your animation file in Pencil2D there are several things that you'll get.

+1. Pencil2D saves a **.PCL** file that is exclusive to the software.
+It is **not** an image or a video file, that means it does **not** hold inside any of image or sound you imported or created.
+It's more like an address book, which locates all those resources you've created or imported!

+2. A New folder is automatically created in the same location next to your .PCL file.
+It's name should be like something like this `MyFileName.pcl.data`.
+This folder contains all of your actual drawn keyframes saved as numbered .PNG images! as well as Your current colour palette info plus your "vector shapes" information are included there as .xml and .vec files respectively.
+If you import sound for example (see partial solution below), you'll also see a copy of the actual sound file in this folder.
+All of the resources in the folder are absolutely necessary for Pencil2D to understand how your animation is going to be displayed when you preview it inside the program.

+3. The **.PCLX** file from 0.6+ on the other hand is basically a container.
+It’s a compressed ZIP file that holds both the .PCL file and it’s associated DATA folder.
+You can extract it effortlessly by common zip tools like Winrar or 7zip if you rename the .PCLX extention to .ZIP (e.g `myAnimation.PCLX` -> `myAnimation.ZIP`)

 --------
 Some of the original FAQ solutions were contributed by user Piggy, chchwy, Jeetman and morr.